voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 - Citizens feel limited by their choices in candidates, who may not represent their real political views.
 - Winner-take-all elections entrench a polarizing two-party system.
-- And perhaps worst of all, the need for extreme fundraising corrupts bought out politicians.
+- And perhaps worst of all, politicians can become corrupted by extreme fundraising needs.
 Skeptical?
 Even President Donald Trump [famously explained during a national debate how quid-pro-quo campaign finance has broken our political system](https://www.youtube.com/watch?v=e4tHW9_bb08).

 Liquid democracy aims to solve all this, and to offer the best of both systems.